1960 |

 See Baltimore Sit-ins & Protests and Freedom Rides and for preceding events.

-As countries in Africa and Asia free themselves from colonial rule, they send diplomats to Washington and the United Nations in New York City.
-Dark-skinned ambassadors traveling between New York and DC through segregated Maryland are denied service and subjected to the same Jim Crow humiliations as American Blacks.
+As countries in Africa and Asia free themselves from colonial rule, they send diplomats to Washington and the UN in New York City.
+Dark-skinned ambassadors traveling between the two cities on US-1 and US-40 through segregated Maryland are denied service and subjected to the same Jim Crow humiliations as American Blacks.
 As the owner of one establishment explained after refusing to serve the ambassador from Chad and then physically assaulting him: "He looked just like an ordinary nigra to me."
 All of this embarrasses the U.S government.
 And it undercuts the State Department's effort to woo emerging nations into the "Free World," and prevent them from aligning with the Soviet bloc.

-US-1 and US-40 are the major highways used by travelers driving to and from Washington.
+US-1 and US-40 are the major highways used by travelers between New York City and Washington.
 When the Freedom Rides force the issue of segregation in interstate travel to national and international attention, the Feds pressure restaurants on those routes to serve African diplomats, and gas stations to allow them to use the cleaner "white" restrooms.
 But to be recognized as foreign dignitaries they have to wear traditional garb.

-Students at nearby Black colleges dress as Africans and are served.
-CORE activists Wallace and Juanita Nelson lead a sit-in at a highway restaurant.
+In the Fall of 1961, students from Howard, Morgan State, and other Black colleges dress as Africans and are served.
+CORE activists Wallace and Juanita Nelson lead a sit-in at a highway restaurant without pretending to be African.
 They are arrested, refuse to pay their fine, and go on hunger strike while serving a 14 day sentence.
 This sparks CORE's "Route 40 Project," with the Baltimore CORE chapter taking the lead.
 They systematically protest at highway restaurants up and down the state, demanding desegregation for all Blacks regardless of what they wear.
-Also involved in the Route 40 project are Baltimore's Civic Interest Group (CIG) — a SNCC-affiliated coalition of student activists from Morgan State and other local colleges — and the Nonviolent Action Group (NAG) from Howard University.
+Also involved in the Route 40 project are Baltimore's Civic Interest Group (CIG) — a SNCC- affiliated coalition of student activists from Morgan State and other local colleges — and the Nonviolent Action Group (NAG) from Howard University.
 The Route 40 Campaign uses a variety of nonviolent, direct action tactics including sit-ins, consumer boycotts, pickets and other protests.

 When CORE and CIG threaten a massive "Freedom Motorcade," most US-40 and US-1 restaurants finally agree to desegregate.